Best Step-Through Hybrid Bikes Under £500

 All Commuter & City guides →

-A buyer’s guide to simple, reliable commuter bikes under £300 for short UK trips.
-What to look for, realistic trade-offs, and which styles suit everyday city riding.
+A practical UK buyer’s guide to commuter bikes under £1,000 that prioritise durability, simple drivetrains and low running costs.
+What to look for, trade-offs, and which types suit daily riding.

 Helmets, locks, lights, racks, mudguards, and the rest of the kit that turns a bike into a bike that's actually used.